mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 We strongly recommend using the plugin.
 The template is supposed to be used only for advanced use cases where the plugin cannot be used.

 Single View Creator plugin can be used in two modes:
-- [Low Code](/fast_data/configuration/single_view_creator/low_code.md): it allows you to perform aggregation through JSON files without writing any Javascript code.
+- **Low Code**: it allows you to perform aggregation through JSON files without writing any Javascript code.
 If you need a custom behavior on a piece of aggregation you can still write your own code.
-- [Manual](/fast_data/configuration/single_view_creator/manual.md): it allows you to perform aggregation by writing your own Javascript code.
+- **Manual**: it allows you to perform aggregation by writing your own Javascript code.

 We recommend using the Low Code mode since it allows you to be faster and safer when aggregating your data.
 You will just need to think about the data and not the code for doing so.
 The Manual mode is supposed to be used only for cases where Low Code cannot be used, but this should rarely happen, since it is possible to write custom Javascript functions for specific pieces of aggregation also when using Low Code.